-The Markets in Financial Instruments Directive II (MiFID II) is being introduced into UK law from 3 January 2018, to improve investor protection and how investment markets work and are overseen.
+The Markets in Financial Instruments Directive II (MiFID II) was introduced into UK law on 3 January 2018, to improve investor protection and how investment markets work and are overseen.

 We are doing our part by making some changes to the services we provide you with and the terms and conditions we provide them under.

 Here you will find resources to help you understand what MiFID II means for you as a customer of Alliance Trust Savings.